Biniversus

 Biniversus (stylized as BINIversus) is a Philippine web variety show hosted by Filipino girl group Bini.
 The show premiered on May 28, 2025, marked Bini's first variety program, featuring unscripted moments.
 The show is streaming on YouTube only.

 The show's first episode garnered over half a million views on YouTube.

 Premise

 The show's is goal to feature exclusive bloopers and unseen "candid" moments of the group, with the members taking on roles as both game masters and challengers in various friendly competitions that highlight their bond and individual personalities.

 Released on their official YouTube channel every Wednesday, each episode showcases the members' individual interests, such as beauty, comedy, travel, and more.

-Format

-Each member will serve as the game master, with the remaining 7 as the players.
-There are 3 challenges in each episode, 24 in overall.
-The theme of every episode is depending on the game master's personality.
-The game master will eliminate 2 players with the remaining 5 to proceed to the next round, and will eliminate 2 players in the next round with the 3 remaining players to advance in the final round.
-The game master will choose 1 winner in her own episode.